Sexual Health Program

 - Diagnosis and treatment.

-- Education about how to prevent STDs and HIV.
+- Education about how to prevent STDs, including HIV.

 The Sexual Health clinic does not offer Pap smears or Hepatitis C testing.
 Please visit the Family Planning Clinic for more information regarding Pap smears and birth control.

 Are you in need of HIV Care?
 If you or someone that you know is HIV positive and not receiving HIV care, maybe we can help!
 All services are confidential.
-Call the HIV testing confidential hotline at 775-328-2671 or email us.
+Call the Program Coordinator at 775-328-6147or email us.

 Please call 775-328-2470 to schedule an appointment or for more information regarding walk-in clinics.